Monday 20 August 2012

 Still, I had nagging doubts.
 My first instinct was to declare it merely “good”.
 Surely first impressions should carry some weight?
 Yet, as I lived with Metals, and Metals lived with me, I found myself humming its tunes and singing it’s lyrics even when the music wasn’t on.
 I almost exclusively listen to it as a whole from start to finish, never messing with its sequencing.
 And often times for reasons unbeknownst to me, I’ll feel the need to put the record on, as if there’s a certain something going on–in the house, in my life, in the world–and the only appropriate response is to listen to Metals.

 Why the cold response at first?
 I have no idea.
 Why do I like it now, so much so that I would happily add it to the list of “great” albums of the past year?
 I’m drawing a blank here, too.
 Perhaps, like my younger self needing time to tell the difference between a ‘d’ and a ‘t’ sound, my older self needed time, too.
 Time to process, time to absorb, time to really listen before deciding whether Metals was medal-worthy.

-This entry was posted on Monday, August 20th, 2012 at 7:00 am and is filed under QBiM SPiNS, SoundCloud.
+This entry was posted on Monday, August 20th, 2012 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.